-The mechanism used in Python for running a function is just to call it by its name and by specifying the required input values, if any - as already shown in the previous lecture notes for testing the algorithms developed.
-For instance, Listing 1 is showing the definition of a simple function.
-The code defined by the function will not run until it is explicitly requested, i.e. when it is called by specifying 41 as input.
+The mechanism used in Python for running a function is to call it using its name and by specifying the required input values (if any).
+In the previous chapters, we showed such calling for testing the algorithms developed.
+For instance, Listing 1 shows the definition of a simple function.
+The code defined by the function will not run until it is explicitly requested, i.e. when we call it specifying 41 as input.

-Additional functions and variables that can be used in Python are actually loaded when needed by importing the package that contains them.
+In Python, we can use additional functions and variables that are loaded when needed by importing the package that contains them.
 Packages are just a mechanism to expose Python modules.
-We can consider a module like a Python file (extension .py) that contains the definition of variables, functions, and even runnable code.
-They are organised hierarchically in directories, where each directory can be defined as a package.
+We can consider a module like a Python file (extension .py) that includes the definition of variables, functions, and even runnable code.
+They are organised hierarchically in directories, where each directory defines a package.

-The basic installation of Python makes available a huge set of packages for addressing several operations and functions.
-For instance, the constructor for creating stacks and queues, that we will introduce in this lecture notes (i.e. deque()) is actually contained in a module of the package collections.
-Thus, for using it in Python, it is necessary to import the module (or a function, or a variable) by means of the following command: from package> import <module or function or variable> - e.g. from collections import deque.
+The basic installation of Python makes available a broad set of packages for addressing several operations and functions.
+For instance, the constructor for creating stacks and queues, that we will introduce in this chapter (i.e. deque()) is in a module of the package collections.
+Thus, for using it in Python, it is necessary to import the module (or a function, or a variable) using the following command: from package> import <module or function or variable> - e.g. from collections import deque.